ralgar/proton-mo2-installer/README.md

 ## Overview
-This project intends to make modding Bethesda games on Linux a reality for more users.
-It provides a set of scripts, which automatically configure a fully functional modding experience.
+This project intends to make modding Bethesda games on Linux a reality for every Linux user.
+It provides a set of scripts, which automatically configure a fully functional modding setup.

-**Note:** The only tested game at this time is Skyrim SE.
+**Note:** The only verified game at this time is Skyrim SE.
 I don't own the other games on PC.

 ### Features
 - [x] Simple, GUI-driven installer.